State media say Chinese President Xi to visit North Korea

 KCNA reported in April that Kim said he will give the U.S. "till the end of the year" to reach out with further proposals.

 Since taking office in 2012, Xi has met with Kim four times in China.
-The meetings were timed in proximity to Kim's meetings with Trump and South Korean President Moon Jae-in, highlighting Beijing's role as a player in the nuclear standoff.
+The meetings were timed in proximity to Kim's meetings with Trump and South Korean President Moon Jae-in, highlighting Beijing's role as a key player in the nuclear standoff.
+Beijing has long advocated a "dual suspension" approach in which North Korea would halt its nuclear and missile activities while the U.S. and South Korea cease large-scale joint military exercises.

+Chinese political scholar Zhang Lifan said the aim of Xi's trip is likely not to make any breakthroughs, but rather to remind other countries of China's unique position.

+Zhang said Beijing may be seeking to gain leverage ahead of a G-20 summit in Japan later this month and reassert itself as a global player amid growing concerns over its economy.

 Associated Press writers Hyung-jin Kim and Kim Tong-hyung in Seoul, South Korea, contributed to this report.